 We demonstrate that our model allows flexible description of chemical and physical processes in multi-component aerosol matrices with evolving diffusivity.
 The best fit to experimental data is achieved for a solidifying aerosol forming a crust on the surface of the mixed particle.
-The impact of the crust formation and diffusivity change on the reactive decay becomes larger with increasing reaction times.
-On typical atmospheric lifetimes scales crust formation would strongly affect the fate of reactive organic species with substantially extended lifetimes near the particle core.
-On the shorter time scales of the available experimental data, a semi-solid matrix with constant diffusivity can also describe the observed reactive decays.
-Resistor model assumptions are inadequate even at short time scales, since limited diffusion of the organic species strongly affects particle ageing.
+The impact of crust formation and diffusivity change on the reactive decay becomes larger with increasing reaction times.
+On typical atmospheric timescales crust formation would strongly affect the fate of reactive organic species with substantially extended lifetimes near the particle core.
+On the shorter timescales of experimental data (up to 104 s), a semi-solid matrix with constant diffusivity can also describe the observed reactive decays.
+Resistor model assumptions are inadequate even at short timescales, since limited diffusion of the organic species strongly affects particle ageing.
 These diffusivity effects cannot be described with traditional resistormodel formulations (compare Shiraiwa et al., 2011b).
 We demonstrate this directly by comparison of models with opposing assumptions for description of diffusivity.
-Chemical loss and physical retardation of composition changes in semi-sold aerosol matrices can be de-convoluted with our modelling approach.
+Chemical loss and physical retardation of composition changes in semisold aerosol matrices can be de-convoluted with our modelling approach.
 Solidification plays a substantial role at long reaction times highly relevant on atmospheric timescales.